Thank you for your interest in our program

 geochemistry.
 Our commitment to excellence in surficial processes is

-by our recent hires of a soil geologist/ecologist and
+complimented by our recent hires of a soil geologist/ecologist and

 OK, OK!!!
 This is not the view from the University (wish it was).
 But this place is real close by!
-It is the view looking northwest at the five water gaps at Harrisburg - perhaps the one, most important place where Davis and company struggled to understand the origin of transverse drainages.
+It is the view looking northeast at the Lehigh water Gap near Palmerton, PA.
+This, and the nearby Wind Gap are places where W. M. Davis and company struggled to understand the origin of transverse drainages.
 Lehigh University is actually located on the northern flank of Pennsylvania’s Blue Ridge (South Mountain) and has a commanding view of the Lehigh Valley (Great Valley) and Ridge and Valley of the Appalachians to the northwest.
 This is the landscape of Davis and Hack.
 It is where the great geomorphic discourses on long-term landscape evolution were born and continue to be lively debated.
 Far from a "dead" orogen, the Appalachians have a complicated post orogenic exhumational history and stand as one of the best studied orogens in the decay stage of its evolution.
 These studies, some of which are now ongoing funded research projects in the EES Department, are investigating the causes of late stage rock-uplift and exhumation through the relatively new technique of He/U-Th thermochronology.
 Over a distance of only 250 km, one can travel from the subsided Tr-J rift-flank uplift buried under a wedge of Coastal Plain sediments, across the Fall Zone, a flexurally-maintained hinge of the isostatically-rising continent and subsiding Coastal Plain, through the high grade metamorphic heart of the formerly Andean-scale late Paleozoic Appalachians on the Piedmont, to a continental rift basin formed during a time when the area around Lehigh looked like the Basin and Range, into the Ridge and Valley, the fold and trust belt of the late Paleozoic Appalachians, and finally, the Allegheny Plateau, the seaward facing escarpment marking the present-day location of the drainage divide in its slow, but methodical westward march.

 range of glacial and periglacial deposits in central and eastern

-preserve a rich record of the effects of past climate changes on
+Pennsylvania preserve a rich record of the effects of past climate

-Ground water geomorphology is well-expressed in the numerous karst
+changes on landscapes.
+Ground water geomorphology is well-expressed in

 The research and graduate program for geomorphology students is decidedly field-intensive and designed to afford opportunities to learn about the geomorphology in Lehigh’s own backyard, as well as the individual's location of study.
 Current research is motivated by three primary interests:

-Current geomorphologic and related research projects include the studies of three Ph.D. students, one M.S. student, and a post-doc.
+Recent and current geomorphologic and related research projects include the studies of these students:

 A reasonable measure of what prospective students might expect out of a graduate degree from Pazzaglia's program at Lehigh is to know what former students are now doing.
 Keeping in mind that these folks have driven their own success, here's a list of the current activities of former students where I was the major advisor (more or less in the order of their graduation):

-Garcia (M.S.)
-(Ph.D.
-UCSB) Associate Professor - Dept of Physics, Cal Poly State University (San
+Associate Professor - Dept of Physics, Cal Poly San Luis Obispo

-Merri Lisa Formento-Trigilio (M.S; PhD Penn State) Exxon/Mobile Research and Development - Houston
+Merri Lisa Formento-Trigilio (M.S; PhD Penn State) Documentary Filmmaker, Montana.

 Dan Koning (M.S.)
 Employed by New Mexico Bureau of Mines and Mineral Resources.